bahattinyunus/bahattinyunus/README.md

 ---

 ### 📜 Certifications
-Here are some certifications I’ve earned that support my journey in software engineering and AI:
+Here are some certifications I've earned that support my journey in software engineering and AI:

 | Certification | Provider | Credential ID |
 |---------------|-----------|---------------|